subgraph/sgos_handbook/05_features_and_advanced_usage_02_oz.md

 ## Sandboxing applications with Subgraph Oz

-Subgraph OS runs desktop applications inside of our security sandbox (Oz).
-The security sandbox is an additional layer of security, above and beyond the other security features of Subgraph OS.
+Subgraph OS runs desktop applications inside of our security sandbox (**Oz**).
+The security sandbox is an additional layer of security, above and beyond the othersecurity features of Subgraph OS.
 Subgraph OS is hardened to make it very difficult for an attacker to compromise applications.
 However, it is impossible to prevent every vulnerability.
-If an attacker compromises an application, Oz can help to protect against further compromise of the computer and the user's sensitive files.
+If an attacker compromises an application, **Oz** can help to protect the computer and the user's sensitive files against further compromise.

-Oz can provide the following protections to sandboxed applications:
+**Oz** can provide the following protections to sandboxed applications:

 * Restrict the files that the application has access to
 * Restrict network access